Orion1618/Odyssey/README.md

 Quick Setup
 ==============

 Note: It is best to use Odyssey on a system that has Singularity already installed.
 There are non-Singularity setup methods of setting up Odyssey, but doing so is not recommended.
-A detailed explanation of Odyssey setup can be found in the following document: ./Odyssey-v[#.#.#]/Readme/Odyssey Installation Instructions.docx
+A detailed explanation of Odyssey setup can be found in 'Odyssey Installation Instructions.docx' found within the Readme folder

 Download Odyssey via Github:
 ------------------------